Esobar Side Effects

 - nausea or vomiting

-- stomach or lower abdominal pain
+- stomach pain

-- tightness in chest or troubled breathing
+- tightness in the chest

 Some side effects of barium sulfate may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.